casasin/htools3_extension/docs/_font/clear-data.md

 title: Clear data
 ---

-Clear selected types of data in the current font
+Clear selected types of data in the current font.

 <div class='row'>